FirasHubject/OICP23_Integration_Guide/03_Services/Services Implementation for CPOs/09-eRoamingAuthorizeRemoteStart.md

 us/articles/4403736387089-2-7-Service-type-settings)).

-Once the AuthorizeRemoteStart is forwarded to the CPO, the CPO `MUST` provide the response within a 60 seconds time frame, otherwise HBS will close the connection with a TimeOut error.
+Once the AuthorizeRemoteStart is forwarded to the CPO, the CPO `MUST` provide the response within a 60 second time frame, otherwise HBS will close the connection with a TimeOut error.

 Explore the specific details of the